-Federal Direct Plus Loan: Direct PLUS Loans are available to creditworthy parents of dependent students as well as graduate students.
-Borrowers cannot receive more than the total Cost of Attendance minus any other financial aid received.
+Applicants cannot borrow more than the total Cost of Attendance minus any other financial aid received.
 Interest on the loan is a fixed rate and there is an origination fee which is deducted from the proceeds of the loan prior to disbursement.
-Repayment of the Direct PLUS Loan generally begins 60 days after disbursement, although payments may be deferred as long as the student is enrolled at least half-time.
-Several repayment plan options are available.
-To apply for a Direct PLUS Loan, go to studentaid.gov.
+Repayment generally begins 60 days after disbursement, although payments may be deferred as long as the student is enrolled at least half-time.
+Additional information is available on the NSU Web site, northern.edu.